PmasonFF/Reconcile-Editor/README.md

 On the first run, the script builds or locates a SQL database that is being or will be modified in the current working directory (where the script is being run from).
 Using a SQL database provides much faster search and update.
 Once modified it is easy to convert back to .csv format, or integrate with other data formats such as Darwin Core.

 To select the problems to be corrected, a GUI is presented where the problem types for each reconciled field can be toggled on or off.
-Currently the problem types are limited to "No match, "One transcript", "Tie matches" (ie no clear majority), and 'Fuzzy" matches.
+Currently the problem types are limited to "No match, "One transcript", "Tie matches" (ie no clear majority), 'Fuzzy" matches, and those previously Modified.
 Currently Exact unanimous and Exact or Normalized majority matches are not selectable in the GUI.

 However it is also possible to define a problem listing in the parameters that overrides the GUI.
 This listing can be any .csv formatted file with a column "subject_id" (note no "s") which holds a list of subjects to edit.
 It is important all the subjects listed appear in both the reconciled and unreconciled input files and still exist in zooniverse.